Skip to main content

 Is SOQL Vulnerable to Injection Attacks?

-With all these limitations enforced by the platform, you might be wondering if it’s even possible to execute an injection attack.
+With all these limitations enforced by the platform, you might wonder if executing an injection attack is even possible.
 Unfortunately, a developer can still trust user input incorrectly, leading to an exposure of information via what is referred to as a SOQL injection attack.

 Imagine that we have a developer org called School District Management that we use to manage and defend our School District Platform.
 Let’s walk through an example in our imaginary School District developer org to see how this can be exploited.